 Most of us know about vaccines given to healthy people to help prevent infections, such as measles and chicken pox.
 These vaccines use weakened or killed germs like viruses or bacteria to start an immune response in the body.
 Getting the immune system ready to defend against these germs helps keep people from getting infections.

-Most cancer vaccines work the same way, but they usually prime the immune system to attack cancer cells in the body.
+Most cancer vaccines work the same way, but they make the person’s immune system attack cancer cells.
 The goal is to help treat cancer or to help prevent it from coming back after other treatments.
 But there are some vaccines that may actually help prevent certain cancers.

 Vaccines to help prevent cancer

 Many people might not realize it, but some cancers are caused by viruses.
 Vaccines that help protect against infections with these viruses might also help prevent some of these cancers.